Cacao Ceremony: What It Is and How It Can Help You

 Frequently Asked Questions

-Is cacao psychedelic?
+Is ceremonial cacao a drug?

 Are there contraindications?